core-methods-in-edm/assignment1/README.md

 * Close the window
 * Now make some more edits to some file so that you have new content to push click on the "push" button in RStudio and this time the push should work

+If you are using a Mac and this does not fix your error please try [these instructions](https://github.com/core-methods-in-edm/Assignment1/blob/master/MAc%20Github%20help%20pages.pdf).